! Bitte beachten sie die Hinweise zur Vorlesungsaufzeichnung in der derzeitgen Situation auf der Seite zur Digitalen Lehre und Lernen an der UzK !

 All functions can be found in the user interface of the local installation of Opencast.

-After you have commissioned our services (fill in this form) and given your consent (letter of agreement), we will set up the recording date in our system.
+After you have commissioned our services (fill in this form) and given your consent, we will set up the recording date in our system.
 The recording will start 5 minutes before and last until 10 minutes after the event.
 A projector signal will also be recorded.
+If the recordings of a meeting or conference are to be made available in other ways (via websites, YouTube, etc.), for legal reasons you have to fill out this letter of agreement for each speaker.

 The raw material will be edited on our servers.
 This includes encoding in standard video formats, automatic extraction of slides for slide preview, text extraction and text recognition.